Pinyin Zhou logo Pinyin Joe's

 PinyinTines

-PinyinTones works in 32-bit and 64-bit Windows Vista, Windows 7, and all flavors of Windows 8.
+PinyinTones works in 32-bit and 64-bit Windows Vista and Windows 7, as well as Windows 8 and 10 on the desktop and in the tablet interface.
 It does not work in XP.
-I have no relationship with the developer and can provide no support myself, but here is the PinyinTones download page arrow - new site and here is the PinyinTones discussion and support group on Chinese-Forums.com. arrow - new site
+I have no relationship with the developer and can provide no support myself, but here is the PinyinTones download site arrow - new site and here is the PinyinTones discussion and support group on Chinese-Forums.com. arrow - new site

 « top